2000 United States presidential election in New Hampshire: Analysis

 In 2000, New Hampshire was considered a swing state.
-While it had voted Republican in every election from 1948 through 1988 except for 1964, Democrat Bill Clinton won the state twice in the 1990s, and polling indicated that the state would be a toss-up in 2000.
-New Hampshire would play a pivotal role in the outcome of the 2000 Presidential Election.

-George W. Bush defeated Al Gore in New Hampshire, by a narrow 1.27% (or a raw-vote margin of 7,211 votes), in the midst of one of the closest elections in US history.
+While it had voted Republican in every election from 1948 through 1988 except for 1964, Democrat Bill Clinton won the state twice in the 1990s (1992 and 1996), and polling indicated that the state would be a toss-up in 2000.
+New Hampshire would play a pivotal role in the outcome of the 2000 presidential election as George W. Bush defeated Al Gore in New Hampshire by a narrow 1.27% (or a raw-vote margin of 7,211 votes), in the midst of one of the closest elections in US history.
 Had Gore won the state, New Hampshire's electoral college votes would have swung the national election in his favor.

-As of 2020, this is the most recent election in which a Republican presidential candidate has carried a state in New England, though Donald Trump would later win a single electoral vote from Maine in 2016 and 2020.
-Still, New Hampshire has continued to be regarded as a swing state.
-Beginning in 1972, it has consistently voted to the right of any other state in New England, and the Democratic margins of victory have stayed within single digits in every election following 2000, including a razor-thin 0.4% victory, or 2,736 votes, by Hillary Clinton in 2016.
-However, in 2020 Joe Biden carried the Granite State by a fairly comfortable 7.35%, prompting some to wonder whether it was losing its battleground-state status.

 This election was the first and only time since 1944 that New Hampshire voted for a different candidate than neighboring Vermont, the only time ever that New Hampshire voted Republican while Vermont voted Democratic, and the only time since 1968 that New Hampshire voted differently than neighboring Maine.
+As of 2020, this is the most recent election in which a Republican presidential candidate has carried a state in New England, although Donald Trump would later win a single electoral vote from Maine in 2016, 2020 and 2024.

+Still, New Hampshire has continued to be regarded as a competitive state.
+Beginning in 1972, it has consistently voted to the right of any other state in New England, and the Democratic margins of victory stayed within single digits in every election following 2000, including a razor-thin 0.4% victory, or 2,736 votes, by Hillary Clinton in 2016, with the same county map as in 2000.
+In 2020, Joe Biden carried New Hampshire by a fairly comfortable 7.35%, prompting some to wonder whether it was losing its battleground-state status.
+In 2024, Kamala Harris won the state by 2.8%, the closest margin of victory of any state she won that year, though Harris still won a majority of the vote in the state.